48 hours in Gothenburg: The Geek Tour

 The Science Geek:

 Universum is Scandinavias biggest science centre.
-Here an image from the Akvarium.
+Here is an image from the Akvarium.
 Photo: Universum.

 - Visit Universeum